Yellow Line (Washington Metro): Route

-The southern terminus of the Yellow Line is adjacent to Kings Highway (Virginia Route 241) in Fairfax County, Virginia.
-The line heads northeast on a bridge over Hunting Creek and the Washington Beltway (Interstate 95) to a station just south of Eisenhower Avenue, which serves a number of government office buildings including the United States Patent Office.
+The southern terminus of the Yellow Line is adjacent to Kings Highway (Virginia State Route 241) in Fairfax County, Virginia.
+The line heads northeast on a bridge over Hunting Creek and the Capital Beltway to a station just south of Eisenhower Avenue, which serves several government office buildings, including the United States Patent and Trademark Office.
 The Yellow Line then merges with the Blue Line and follows the right-of-way of the RF&P Railroad through the City of Alexandria.
 The line enters a short tunnel under U.S. Route 1.
 After crossing a bridge over Four Mile Run, the line enters Arlington County on an elevated structure above the National Airport parking lots.

 At the north end of the airport, the Yellow Line enters a tunnel under 18th Street South and South Hayes Street in Crystal City.
 The tunnel continues along the southwest face of the Pentagon which is a 2-level station to facilitate a fork with the Blue Line.
 After the Pentagon station, the Yellow Line emerges from its tunnel east of the Pentagon and crosses the Charles R. Fenwick Bridge over the George Washington Memorial Parkway, the Potomac River, and Ohio Drive.
 At the end of the bridge, the Yellow Line re-enters a tunnel near the Jefferson Memorial and crosses under the Washington Channel.
 The tunnel merges with the Green Line tunnel under 7th Street Southwest just south of the L'Enfant Plaza.
 The joint Yellow—Green Line tunnel continues north through downtown Washington under 7th Street, turns west under Florida Avenue and U Street, and then north under 14th Street Northwest.
 The tunnel then turns toward the northeast under Park Road and New Hampshire Avenue.
 The tunnel then bends eastward under Rock Creek Cemetery and Fort Totten Park to emerge just before entering the lower level of the Fort Totten station.
 Until May 2019, this was the northern terminal for Yellow Line service, with the track continuing northeast as just the Green Line to the Greenbelt terminus.
-Since then, the Yellow Line continues along these tracks to Greenbelt with the Green Line.
+Between May 2019 and September 2022, and again beginning in December 2025, the Yellow Line continued along these tracks to Greenbelt.

-The Yellow Line needs 10 six-car trains (60 rail cars) to run at peak capacity.
-Internally, the Yellow Line in Virginia was called the "Huntington Route" (C) and the route through the District of Columbia and beyond to Greenbelt as the "Greenbelt Route" (E).
-As of March 2018, all Yellow Line trains are required to only run 8-car trains.
+Internally, the Yellow Line in Virginia is called the "Huntington Route" (C) and the route through the District of Columbia and beyond to Greenbelt as the "Greenbelt Route" (E).
+The line's bridge over the Potomac River is called the L Route.
+As of March 2018, all Yellow Line trains were required only to run 8-car trains.
+However Yellow Line trains began operating 6-car trains again in summer 2019, and full time by September 2022.